-notwithstanding a prior merger agreement between MCI and British Telecommunications plc and another bid by GTE Corporation, the year-end 2000 battle for IBP, Inc. between Smithfield Foods and Tyson Foods which led to the termination by IBP of a pre-existing LBO merger agreement with affiliates of DLJ and the entering into of a merger agreement between IBP and Tyson, and the 2003 fight between Cephalon, Inc. and an unnamed third party (believed to be Endo Pharmaceuticals Holdings Inc.) to wrest away Cima Labs, Inc. from its merger agreement with aaiPharma Inc., which battle was won by Cephalon.
-A different variation of the "four ring circus" was the battle for both U.S. West, Inc. and Frontier Corporation between Global Crossing Ltd. and Qwest Communications International Inc., which resulted in Qwest's acquisition of U.S. West and Global Crossing's successful acquisition of Frontier, notwithstanding prior separate merger agreements between Global Crossing and each of Frontier and U.S. West.
+Taking the three-party deal-jump scenario to an even higher level of "four ring circus" complexity is the 1997 contest (not the 2005 one!) for the acquisition of MCI Communications Corporation which resulted in the \$41.5 billion acquisition of MCI by WorldCom, Inc., notwithstanding a prior merger agreement between MCI and British Telecommunications plc and another bid by GTE Corporation, the year-end 2000 battle for IBP, Inc. between Smithfield Foods and Tyson Foods which led to the termination by IBP of a pre-existing LBO merger agreement with affiliates of DLJ and the entering into of a merger agreement between IBP and Tyson, and the 2003 fight between Cephalon, Inc. and an unnamed third party (believed to be Endo Pharmaceuticals Holdings Inc.) to wrest Cima Labs, Inc. from its merger agreement with aaiPharma Inc., a battle won by Cephalon.
+A different variation of the "four ring circus" was the battle for both U.S. West, Inc. and Frontier Corporation between Global Crossing Ltd. and Owest Communications International Inc., which resulted in Owest's acquisition of U.S. West and Global Crossing's successful acquisition of Frontier, notwithstanding prior separate merger agreements between Global Crossing and each of Frontier and U.S. West.